michaelbrewerdavis/collapse-yarn-lockfile/README.md

   $ collapse-yarn-lockfile [FILE]

 OPTIONS
-  -d, --downgrade  Allow resolutions to be downgraded to a pre-existing resolution -h, --help       show CLI help
+  -d, --allowDowngrade               Allow resolutions to be downgraded to a pre-existing resolution -f, --packageFilter=packageFilter  Regex filter for packages to be modified -h, --help                         show CLI help
   -v, --verbose
   --version                          show CLI version
 ```